CAUM Live Builder

 }

-These plans buy structural observability access and onboarding for agent runs.
-PDF Receipt remains available per upload for after-the-run audit artifacts.
+These plans buy continuous structural observability and onboarding for agent runs.
+CAUM Receipt remains the low-friction entry point; CAUM Live is for recurring agent spend and operational review.

 For one builder who wants CAUM on coding-agent runs without an enterprise process.

-For a team running agents often enough that repeated loops and cost exposure already matter.
+For teams running agents often enough that repeated loops, retries, and reviewable cost exposure already matter.

 For higher-volume pilots that need a more guided integration path and operator review.

 CAUM observes structural evidence only.
-It does not judge whether an answer is true, does not claim hallucination detection, and does not block agents.
+It does not judge whether an answer is true, does not make content-truth claims, and does not block agents.